-To be assured of a pass in this course, students must submit each assessment item, and achieve at least 50% of the total weighted marks available for each assessment item.
-All courses in the MPPS are approved by the Australian Psychology Accreditation Council (APAC), which requires that students pass all assessment items in all courses.
+To be assured of receiving a passing grade, a student must submit each assessment item, and achieve at least 50% of the total weighted marks available for each assessment item.
+All courses in the MPPS and MCPS are approved by the Australian Psychology Accreditation Council (APAC), which requires that students pass all assessment items in all courses.
 Where a student fails any assignment, the student will be allowed one opportunity to re-submit their work following feedback from the course examiner.
 If a student fails any assignment a second time, he or she will be deemed to have failed the course and will be required to undertake the course again at its next offering.
 This rule applies regardless of whether or not the aggregated marks for remaining assessment in a course are higher than 50% overall.
 Where illness, bereavement, or circumstances of similar gravity affect a student’s ability to meet the high standards expected in the course, the student should meet with the course examiner and Director of Postgraduate Psychology to negotiate suitable management of the person’s individual needs in accordance to University policies and procedures.

 Method used to combine assessment results to attain final grade:

-The final grade for a student will be assigned on the basis of the aggregate of the weighted marks obtained for each of the summative assessment items in the course, with a passing grade only awarded where all workshops were attended and all assessment items were passed.
+The final grades for students will be assigned on the basis of the aggregate of the weighted marks obtained for each of the summative assessment items in the course, with a passing grade only awarded where all workshops were attended and all assessment items were passed.

 There is no examination in this course